 - Conservation Officer

 With the extraordinary times we face these days, many students are opting to do more of their schooling online, and in some cases have no choice but to do so.
 The benefits of learning online can be great.
 Online learning provides students with benefits like learning outside of their geographical area, increased flexibility and accessibility, and opportunities to connect with students and faculty around the world.
 But this can be concerning to students as well.
 It is still a common misconception that an online degree is not considered as valuable as a degree obtained in class.
 The truth is, any level of a criminal justice degree, be it an associate degree, a bachelor’s degree or a master’s degree can be obtained online and are considered no different than a degree earned in class.
 So, what does this mean for finding a job when school is done?
-It means that in the eyes of your potential employer, your online degree is no different and the career paths are the same as they would be with an in-class degree.
+It means that in the eyes of your potential employer, your online criminal justice degree is no different and the career paths are the same as they would be with an in-class degree.
 Don’t let the misconception that an online degree is a lesser degree stop you from pursuing the career you have always wanted.